kberov/Ado/README.md

 # CONTINUOUS INTEGRATION

-We would like to know that our software is always in good health so we count on friendly developers and organizations to install and test it continuously.
+We would like to know that our software is always in good health.
+We count on friendly developers and organizations to install and test it continuously.

 [CPAN Testers Reports for Ado](http://www.cpantesters.org/distro/A/Ado.html)